HL7/fhir-shorthand/input/pagecontent/overview.md

   * valueQuantity = UCUM#mm "millimeters"
   ```

 * **Binding rules** are used on elements with coded values to specify the set of enumerated values for that element.
-Binding rules include [one of FHIR's binding strengths](https://hl7.org/fhir/R5/valueset-binding-strength.html): example, preferred, extensible, or required.
+Binding rules include [one of FHIR's binding strengths](https://hl7.org/fhir/R5/valueset-binding-strength.html): `example`, `preferred`, `extensible`, or `required`.
 For example:

   ```
   * gender from http://hl7.org/fhir/ValueSet/administrative-gender (required)